lag25/AutoPercept/README.md

 # AutoPercept
-A project focused on YOLO object detection trained on the KITTI dataset.
-This repository serves as a starting point for implementing object detection capabilities in autonomous systems using YOLO architecture.
+A project focused on Autonomous Vehicle Perception processes.
+This repository serves as a starting point for implementing object detection and depth estimation capabilities in autonomous systems using YOLO architecture and Vision Transformers.

 ## Overview
-AutoPercept leverages the power of YOLO (You Only Look Once) for real-time object detection and tracking.
-The model is trained on the KITTI dataset, enabling accurate detection of objects in various driving scenarios.
-The open sourced YOLOv8 weights from Ultralytics have been utilized for model training.
+AutoPercept uses YOLO (You Only Look Once) for real-time object detection and tracking and a vision transformer called MiDaS for a Monocular Depth Estimation.
+The model is trained on the KITTI dataset, enabling accurate detection and depth estimation of objects in various driving scenarios.
+The open sourced YOLOv8 weights from Ultralytics have been utilized for object detection model training.
+Zero Shot Depth Estimation is done using MiDAS since the model has already been trained on the KITTI dataset (You can learn more about MiDaS at https://github.com/isl-org/MiDaS)

 ## Key Features
 - **YOLO Object Detection:** Real-time detection and tracking of objects using YOLO architecture.